-The undergraduate major in Biological Science is available for students wishing to obtain a broad degree encompassing all of the life sciences.
-This degree is administered jointly by the Departments of Botany, Microbiology, and Zoology.
-Through coursework from these three departments, graduates prepare for careers in a variety of biologically-related fields.
+Beginning in the Fall of 2018, the undergraduate major in Biological Science became "Biology."
+Only the name changed because this degree is available for students wishing to obtain a broad degree encompassing all of the life sciences.
+This degree is administered jointly by the Departments Biology, Microbiology, and Plant Biology, Ecology, and Evolution.
+Through coursework from these three departments, graduates prepare for careers in a variety of biologically related fields.

 Students should follow degree requirements based on when they matriculated (began college).
 Degree programs expire (can no longer be followed) after 6 years.

 Dan Leifield: 405-744-2754, firstname.lastname@example.org (last names S–Z)